Why Does My AC in Sunrise, FL Keep Overheating?

 Refrigerant leaks reduces the amount of heat it can remove from your house to the environment.
 Signs of refrigerant leaks include hissing and gurgling sounds from your air conditioner, or your system blowing arm air.
 Schedule repairs immediately if you hear these noises.

-Whether your AC is overheating, you’re starting to hear weird noises or you just want a professional opinion, look no further.
+Whether your AC is overheating, you’re starting to hear weird noises or you just want a professional opinion, look no further than our HVAC company in Sunrise.
 Call us at HI-VAC Air Conditioning Service for professional air conditioning services.

 Image provided by iStock